-We’ve written a whole article on how good co-parenting helps your custody case – brining your ex on your honeymoon is not among the factors.
+We’ve written a whole article on how good co-parenting helps your custody case – bringing your ex on your honeymoon is not among the factors.
 And there are plenty of examples of badmouthing and other horrendous co-parenting to avoid.

-While it’s not always possible for ex-spouses to get along (particularly it there has been spousal abuse), when children are involved, there is no substitute for parents who can at least tolerate each other.
+While it’s not always possible for ex-spouses to get along (particularly if there has been spousal abuse), when children are involved, there is no substitute for parents who can at least tolerate each other.

 Parents are better off with a 1-page parenting plan written in crayon, and actually getting along, than with a comprehensive 20-page masterpiece which addresses every contingency, but hating each other.
 Getting along means not worrying about contempt for being late, flexibility if you need to swap holidays due to something coming up, and not worrying about the other parent badmouthing you to the kids.